Diversification is when investors put their money into a variety of assets in order to reduce the risk of losing money.

 For example, a real estate investment trust (or ‘REIT’) will invest in property but its shares might only cost £10.
 So you could invest in the real estate market using a REIT, without having to buy a house or office building yourself.

 Similarly, an exchange-traded fund (or ‘ETF’) will generally track a range of stocks and give you exposure to all of them.
-The FTSE 100 ETF, for example, tracks all of the shares in the FTSE 100 index, so investing in it would help diversify your holdings.
+The Vanguard FTSE 100 UCITS ETF GBP, for example, tracks the performance of the largest 100 UK companies, so investing in it would help diversify your holdings.